 An FHA insured loan is a 15- to 30-year fixed-rate loan backed by the US Federal Housing Administration (FHA) and provided by an FHA-approved lender.
 Since 1934, FHA loans have helped millions of Americans secure home loans when they would not otherwise have been able to get one through other channels.

-Unlike a traditional loan, 3 parties are involved in this kind of loan: the borrower, the lender, and the FHA.
-The FHA’s involvement provides security for both sides: it helps the borrower get a loan, and it help lenders by reducing their risk in issuing a loan to the borrower.
-As part of the terms of an FHA loan, the borrower must purchase private mortgage insurance (PMI), which protects the lender in the event the borrower defaults on a portion of the loan.
+Unlike a traditional loan, three parties are involved in this kind of loan: the borrower, the lender, and the FHA.
+The FHA’s involvement is to insure the loan which is issued by a participating lender.
+The FHA provides security for both sides: it helps the borrower get a loan, and it helps lenders by reducing their risk in issuing a loan to the borrower.
+As part of the terms of an FHA loan, the borrower must purchase mortgage insurance from the FHA, which protects the lender in the event the borrower defaults on a portion of the loan.

-When applying for an FHA loan, the main requirements to consider are: whether you meet the minimum credit score and whether you can afford the minimum down payment and PMI.
+When applying for an FHA loan, the main requirements to consider are whether you meet the minimum credit score and whether you can afford the minimum down payment and the cost of the FHA insurance.

 Whereas borrowers must typically have a credit score of at least 620 to qualify for a traditional home loan, an FHA insured loan has less strict requirements.
 Borrowers with a credit score of 500-579 qualify for a mortgage with a down payment of 10%.
 Borrowers with a credit score of at least 580 qualify with a down payment of just 3.5%.
 Using a 580 credit score and a median US house price of $200,000 as an example, an FHA loan could be used to buy a home for just a $7,000 down payment.
 In cases where a borrower has no credit history, the FHA has instructed authorized lenders not to automatically deny their application.
 Rather, the lender will gather history for non-credit accounts, such as insurance payments, electricity bills, or phone bills.

 When a borrower makes a down payment of less than 20% on a home loan, the lender requires the borrower to pay PMI, to protect the lender from losing money if the borrower ends up in foreclosure.
-The PMI for a traditional loan is 0.41% per year, but for an FHA loan it is higher and comprises 2 parts: an upfront payment of 1.75% of the loan amount, and an annual premium typically ranging from 0.45% to 0.85%.
+The PMI for a traditional loan is 0.41% per year, but the insurance for an FHA loan it is higher and comprises 2 parts:

 The FHA calculates loan limits each year based on median house prices, and these limits vary per Metropolitan Statistical Area and county.
-In 2018, it set the ceiling at $679,509 for the highest-cost areas of the country.
+In 2020, it set the ceiling at $765,600 for the highest-cost areas of the country.
 The highest-cost areas were concentrated around the greater San Francisco, Los Angeles, New York, and Washington metropolitan areas.
-The floor in the lowest cost area rose this year to $294,515.
+The floor in the lowest cost area rose to $331,760 in 2020.

 Other FHA loan requirements are: